Load Balancer Types

 Describes the different types of load balancers that you can create within your VCN.

-The Load Balancing service enables you to create a public or private load balancer within your VCN.
+The Load Balancer service enables you to create a public or private load balancer within your VCN.
 A public load balancer has a public IP address that is accessible from the internet.
 A private load balancer has an IP address from the hosting subnet, which is visible only within your VCN.
 You can configure multiple listeners for an IP address to load balance transport Layer 4 and Layer 7 (TCP and HTTP) traffic.
 Both public and private load balancers act as reverse proxies and can route data traffic to any backend server that is reachable from the VCN.

 Public Load Balancers